StevePaytosh/JapaneseFlashCards/README.md

 To write a CSV, you create the data one row at a time with each row separated by a comma ",".
 Each row is separated by a new-line (the same as hitting enter).

-an example of a CSV might look like:

-City, State

-Cleveland, Ohio

-Denver, Colorado

-Jackson, Mississippi

-Oakland, California
 # JapaneseFlashCards